Last Updated: August 2020

 If you have a query about this statement or wish to exercise your rights, please contact Latham's Global Data Privacy Office at GlobalDPO@lw.com.
 California residents may also call our toll-free number (866) 596-3896.
 You may also appoint an agent to submit a request on your behalf.

 Once we receive your request, a member of the firm’s Global Data Privacy Office will contact you or your agent within the timeframe specified by applicable law to confirm receipt of your request and, if needed, to gather more information about your request.
-Depending on the nature of the request, additional information may be requested.
+Depending on the nature of the request, the firm’s Global Privacy Office may request additional information.
 You or your authorized agent may need to provide the following:

 - Proof of identity and address (e.g., a copy of your driving license or valid passport);